AidoP/blog/_posts/2020-01-16-software-rasteriser-triangles.md

 }
 ~~~

-and the C strcture to match so that we avoid undefined behaviour.
+and the C structure to match so that we avoid undefined behaviour.

 ~~~c
 struct fb {